 Explanation: The Sequoia Healthcare District is a purposeless political body still eating taxpayer (parcel tax) funds after the 1996 substantive sale of Sequoia Hospital to a non-profit corporation (Sequoia Health Services) managed by Catholic Healthcare West.
-Board members pledged to dissolve the District (so far, just Jack Hickey) keep getting outvoted.
+Board members pledged to dissolve the District (just Jack Hickey, who was dislodged in 2018) keep getting outvoted.
 More at: http://www.almanacnews.com/morgue/2003/2003_02_05.hospital.html

 West Bay Sanitary District:

 Serves the southernmost cities and unincorporated areas of San Mateo County.